crcdng/smart_contract_101_ligo/README.md

 ### install LIGO specific development tools

-3. install the Tezos client (source: https://github.com/serokell/tezos-packaging/blob/master/docs/distros/macos.md)
+3. install the Tezos client

 in the Terminal execute this command